 - Earn up to 2x AAdvantage miles on purchases

-New cardholders can earn a 50,000 miles signup bonus after spending $5,000 in the first 3 months.
-The annual fee is $450 but several Admirals Lounge visits can easily offset this charge.
+New cardholders can earn a 50,000 miles signup bonus after spending $5,000 on purchases within the first 3 months.
+The annual fee is $450 but the Admiral Lounge access can easily offset this charge.

 Citi / AAdvantage Platinum Select World Elite Mastercard